knowledgesystems/knowledgesystems-k8s-deployment/digits-eks/eks-prod/shared-services/airflow/README.md

     - For `Value`, enter the URL of the desired load balancer.

 7. Apply the ingress.
-Before running the below command, modify `eks-airflow-ingress.yaml` to point to the correct URL for your Airflow server.
+The production ingress file is located at `../ingress/eks-airflow-ingress.yaml`.
+If you are deploying an Airflow server on the development AWS cluster, use the `digits-eks/eks-dev/shared-services/ingress/airflow-ingress.yaml` file instead.
+Before running the below command, modify the relevant ingress file to point to the correct URL for your Airflow server.
     ```
 	kubectl apply -f ../ingress/eks-airflow-ingress.yaml -n $NAMESPACE
     ```